Warriors (Lin-Manuel Miranda and Eisa Davis album): Concept and storyline

 Warriors gender-flips the characters of the movie that inspired it.
 Miranda has said this approach was key to an interesting adaptation, explaining that a story with female characters complicated the narrative in a way that made it more compelling.
-Davis has characterized the flip as a revolutionary and a feminist act, given the movie's overtones she described as "misogynist, homophobic".
+Davis has characterized the flip as a revolutionary and a feminist act, given overtones in the movie that she described as misogynist and homophobic.

 The 2014–2015 misogynistic online harassment campaign Gamergate was part of Miranda's inspiration for the gender flip.
 He compared the campaign's doxing of women to Luther's false accusation in The Warriors, noting that Luther shoots Cyrus and then blames the Warriors, forcing them to deal with the consequences.
 Davis also found inspiration in the 1971 Hoe Avenue peace meeting, a historical inter-gang truce that took place in the Bronx.
 Women were marginalized and excluded from the meeting; she described the album as "a vindication" for them.

 Eisa Davis describes Warriors as a "love letter to the origins of hip-hop".
-She again connects the story of Warriors to the Hoe Avenue peace meeting, which she says enabled the cultural conditions for the creation of hip-hop in the early 1970s, marking a shift from gangs fighting with each other to competitions between crews of MCs and dancers.
+She again connected the story of Warriors to the Hoe Avenue peace meeting, which she said enabled the cultural conditions for the creation of hip-hop in the early 1970s, marking a shift from gangs fighting with each other to competitions between crews of MCs and dancers.
 When she first watched the 1979 movie with Miranda, she only knew of it because it had been referenced in hip-hop.
 Vulture said the movie's "unforgettable lines echo across hip-hop history".
 It gave examples like the line "I be like, 'Warriors, come out and play'", rapped by Ol' Dirty Bastard on Wu-Tang Clan's debut album, and the video for California Love by 2Pac featuring Dr. Dre, starting with "Can you dig it?" as spoken by Cyrus.